mhgolkar/Melon_Green/Documentation/2_Upload_Melon_Green_to_AVR.md

  #define DiagMaxMilliSecond 30000 // (milliseconds)
  #define century 2000
 ```

 These are possible values:
 *   Real Time Clock Module Types: RTC_DS3231, RTC_DS1307, RTC_PCF8523, RTC_PCF8563
 *   Humidity & Temperature Module: DHT22 (AM2302), DHT21, DHT11 (AM2301)

-If you like to use other sensors, take a look at `Melon_Green\Melon_Green.ino` under the 'Required Libraries & Structures'.
+If you like to use any other sensors, you need to midify the code.
+Take a look at `Melon_Green\Melon_Green.ino` (under the part marked with the comment 'Required Libraries & Structures') and `Melon_Green\modules\Essential_Functions.h`.

-If you're not interested to use RTC, DHT or Feeding Solution Mixer, exclude appropriated *_indicator* from `Melon_Green\Melon_Green.ino`, right under `Modes \[User Editable]` comment line:
+If you're not interested to use RTC, DHT or Feeding Solution Mixer, exclude related *_indicator* from `Melon_Green\Melon_Green.ino`, right under `Modes [User Editable]` comment line:

 ```
 // Modes [User Editable]